ZhuoyaSHI/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD in Civil Engineering, <a href='https://bilab.engineering.nyu.edu/'>New York University Building Informatics and Visualization Lab</a>.
+subtitle: PhD in Civil Engineering, <a href='https://bilab.engineering.nyu.edu/'>New York University</a>.

 profile:
   align: right